 Google analytics alternative

-- Matomo (formerly Piwik) is a great open-source analytics program that respects the privacy of visitors by anonymizing and truncating visitor IP addresses.
-It’s the only analytics service that is certified to respect user privacy (and the only analytics used on this site).
+- Matomo (formerly Piwik) – An open-source analytics platform that respects the privacy of visitors by anonymizing and truncating visitor IP addresses (if enabled by the website admin).
+It is also certified to respect user privacy.

-- Fathom Analytics is an open source alternative to Google Analytics that’s available on Github here.
+- Fathom Analytics – An open source alternative to Google Analytics that’s available on Github here.
 It’s minimal, fast, and lightweight.

 Many websites host Google Analytics because they run Google Adsense campaigns.
-Without Google Analytics, tracking performance of these campaigns would be difficult.
-Nonetheless, this is still bad for privacy.
+Without Google Analytics, tracking the performance of these campaigns would be difficult.
+Nonetheless, there are definitely better options for privacy.

 Google Maps alternative

 A map alternative for PCs is OpenStreetMap.

 A few Google Maps alternatives for mobile devices include:

 - OsmAnd – a free and open-source mobile maps app for both Android and iOS (based on OpenStreetMap data).